 A composite written evaluation will be completed at the end of the rotation.
 In addition to this written evaluation, a one-on-one feedback sessions will also be provided by the Program Director on the request of the student.

-5. PEDIATRIC HEMATOLOGY/ONCOLOGY:
+5. SUB-INTERNSHIP IN PEDIATRIC HEMATOLOGY/ONCOLOGY:

 Program Director: Darryl Glaser, M.D.